nikitoshina/ECON-623-Lab-2023/Week 5/README.md

 yellow and blue).
 The L parameter represents the brightness of the color, ranging from 0 (black) to 100 (white).
-The a and b parameters represent the color channels, with positive values representing colors in the red and green, and yellow and blue directions, respectively, and negative values representing colors in the opposite directions.
+The a and b parameters represent the color channels, with positive values representing colors in the red, and yellow directions, respectively, and negative values representing colors in green and blue direction.
 The LAB color space is used in professional printing and color management applications, as it allows for accurate color matching across different devices and environments.
 Additionally, more recent LAB color spaces (ex.
 OKLAB) are perceptually uniform, meaning that equal distances in LAB color space correspond to equal steps in perceived color difference.

 #### OKLAB